DSharpPlus/DSharpPlus/CONTRIBUTING.md

   * Public events.
   * Non-public events.

+Use your own best judgement with regards to this ordering, and prefer intuitiveness over strict adherence.

 # Code changes

 One of our requirements is that all code change commits must build successfully.
 This is verified by our CI.
 When you open a pull request, Github will start an action which will perform a build and create PR artifacts.
 You can view its summary by visiting it from the checks section on